-An MoU requires the approval and oversight of the University, which is exercised through the Academic Partnerships Sub Committee and supported by the Academic Quality and Partnerships Office.
+An MoU requires the approval and oversight of the University, which is exercised through the Academic Partnerships Sub Committee and supported by Academic Quality and Enhancement.
 The relevant processes for approval, review and termination must therefore be followed.

-A proposal for a Memorandum of Understanding should be submitted to the Academic Quality and Partnerships Office and include the following:
+A proposal for a Memorandum of Understanding should be submitted to Academic Quality and Enhancement and include the following: